Rathna (actress)

-Rathna is an Indian actress who predominantly works in Tamil, Malayalam, Telugu and Kannada film industries.
+Rathna (Prasanna Lakshmi) was an Indian actress who predominantly worked in Tamil, Malayalam, Telugu and Kannada film industries.

 Personal life

-Rathna is the niece of actress G. Varalakshmi.
+Rathna was the niece of actress G. Varalakshmi.

 Film career

 Rathna made her debut in Tamil movie Thozhilali (1964) when she was 15 years old.
-She rose to fame in Enga Veettu Pillai (1965) where she acted as a village girl.
-A famous song Naan Maanthoppil from that movie remarks her notable role as the second lead heroine.
+She gained recognition for her role in Enga Veettu Pillai (1965) where she acted as a village girl.
+A popular duet song, Naan Maanthoppil, set in folk melody with M. G. Ramachandran in that movie elevated her role as the second lead heroine.

 Filmography

 This list is incomplete; you can help by expanding it.